xens/publications/README.md

 ## 2021.11.18 - Dependency Management For Fun and Profit

-(Virtual) talk that I gave around Dependency Management / SSDLC
+(Virtual) talk that I gave around Dependency Management / SSDLC.

 * [slides](files/2021.11.18-Dependency_management_meetup.pdf)

 ## 2020.09.29 - Attacking The Software Supply Chain

 (Virtual) talk that I gave around Software Supply Chain security.
-There was also a live demo that is not part of these slides describing how a malicious actor could easily compromise a software supply chain to distribute malwares and backdoors .
+There was also a live demo that is not part of these slides describing how a malicious actor could easily compromise a software supply chain to distribute malwares and backdoors.

 * [slides](files/2020.09.29.SSDLC_research_bytes.pdf)